microsoft/Windows-driver-samples/video/KMDOD/ReadMe.md

 The kernel mode display-only miniport driver (KMDOD) sample implements most of the device driver interfaces (DDIs) that a display-only miniport driver should provide to the Windows Display Driver Model (WDDM).
 The code is useful to understand how to write a miniport driver for a display-only device, or how to develop a full WDDM driver.

 For more info on how a KMDOD works, see [Kernel Mode Display-Only Driver (KMDOD) Interface](http://msdn.microsoft.com/en-us/library/windows/hardware/jj673962).
-For more info on WDDM drivers, see [Windows Vista Display Driver Model (WDDM) Design Guide](http://msdn.microsoft.com/en-us/library/windows/hardware/ff570593).
+For more info on WDDM drivers, see [Windows Display Driver Model (WDDM) Design Guide](http://msdn.microsoft.com/en-us/library/windows/hardware/ff570593).

 This code can also help you to understand the use and implementation of display-related DDIs.
 The INF file shows how to make a display miniport driver visible to other WDDM components.